mmower/moneo/README.md

 Rendering happens in a context.
 This is passed to the `render` method of the `MoneoTemplate`.
 Whenever one of the evaluation, iteration, or missing operators is used the associated `keypath` is resolved in the current context using the `NSKeyValueCoding` method `-valueForKeyPath:`.
 This allows specifying properties enclosed in objects within the context.

-Note that when using the iteration operator `{{@<keypath>}}` the context used when rendering within the contained content will be the series of 1 or more objects obtained from the keypath.
+Note that when using the iteration operator `{{*<keypath>}}` the context used when rendering within the contained content will be the series of 1 or more objects obtained from the keypath.

 ## Error Handling